videoDAC/livepeer-delegator-aragon-app/recommended-permissions.md

 ```
 dao acl create <DAO-Address> <Livepeer-App-Proxy-Address> REWARD_ROLE 0xffffffffffffffffffffffffffffffffffffffff <Voting-App-Proxy-Address> --environment aragon:rinkeby
 dao acl create <DAO-Address> <Livepeer-App-Proxy-Address> WITHDRAW_STAKE_ROLE 0xffffffffffffffffffffffffffffffffffffffff <Voting-App-Proxy-Address> --environment aragon:rinkeby
-dao acl create <DAO-Address> <Livepeer-App-Proxy-Address> CLAIM_EARNINGS_ROLE 0xffffffffffffffffffffffffffffffffffffffff <Voting-App-Proxy-Address> --environment aragon:rinkeby
 dao acl create <DAO-Address> <Livepeer-App-Proxy-Address> WITHDRAW_FEES_ROLE 0xffffffffffffffffffffffffffffffffffffffff <Voting-App-Proxy-Address> --environment aragon:rinkeby
 ```

 REWARD_ROLE allows the entity to call `reward` on behalf of app when it is acting as a Transcoder.

-CLAIM_EARNINGS_ROLE allowsthe entity to claim earnings on behalf of a Delegator.
-There is no economic incentive to call this, other than to be able to unbond the tokens earned, and is merely a way to update the accounting in the protocol.

 WITHDRAW_STAKE_ROLE allows the entity to withdraw stake on behalf of the Delegator, after the stake has been unbonding, and the appropriate unbonding period has lapsed.